Meet Our Statewide Steering Committee

 Sally’s background includes positions in private real estate, architecture, public policy and research, and urban planning.
 She holds an undergraduate degree in urban studies from Stanford University and a master’s in urban planning from New York University’s Robert F. Wagner School of Public Service.

-Kaying serves on the senior management team for Sierra Health Foundation and the Center for Health Program Management as the director of health programs.
-In this role, Kaying oversees programs including the Sacramento Region Health Care Partnership, the Healthy Sacramento Coalition, the San Joaquin Valley Health Fund, and the Steering Committee on Reduction of African American Child Deaths.
-Kaying had served as the interim director of health programs since February, and previously was a senior program officer when she joined the foundation in 2013.
+Kaying serves on the senior management team for Sierra Health Foundation and the Center for Health Program Management as the President of The Center at Sierra Health Foundation.
+Previously, she had served as the director of health programs, and prior to that was a senior program officer when she joined the foundation in 2013.

 Before joining Sierra Health Foundation, Kaying served as associate director for Grantmakers Concerned with Immigrants and Refugees, where she worked with foundations, affinity groups, public policy groups and immigrant rights organizations.
 Previously, she served as senior program officer at the Otto Bremer Foundation in Minnesota and a program officer and senior consultant with the Blue Cross and Blue Shield of Minnesota Foundation.